2600hz/kazoo/applications/callflow/doc/cf_branch_variable.md

 ##### Scope

 The place that the variable can be defined is configurable by `scope`.
-By default if the scope is not defined or if it sets to `"custom_channel_vars"`, call's CCVs would be looking for the variable's value.
+By default, if the scope is not defined or if it is set to `"custom_channel_vars"`, a call's CCVs would be looking for the variable's value.

 Supported places for defining the variable: